 You have options.
 If you do not have an order from your healthcare provider and are 18 years of age or older you can request this test through my·labology.
 Learn more here and determine if this test is right for you.

-Once your test request through my·labology is approved by an independent physician, you will receive an email link to make an appointment at a nearby community event or patient service center.
+Once your test request through my·labology is approved by an independent physician, you will receive an email link to make an appointment at a nearby community event or laboratory collection center.

 No pop-up blood draw events nearby?

 New sites are being added on a regular basis, so sign up to receive news of future events near you: